Updated: Dec 1, 2021

 Passing three hawthorn trees marooned on the byway in the open fields you soon reach the copse.
 Despite it’s proximity to the B390 this is a beautiful, peaceful spot with magnificent views.
 I could easily have ended my walk here.
 As I looked across to Deptford Down a break in the sparse cloud cover cast a slither of sunlight across the rape seed field in the middle distance gouging a yellow slash across the landscape.

-Just after the beech copse is another crossroads where our path is crossed by a bridleway heading north-south, but we continue west towards nearby Clay Pit Hill.
+Just after the beech copse is another crossroads where our path is crossed by a bridleway heading north-south, but we continue west towards nearby Clay Pit Hill, so named as this was a place where clay was dug in the 17th century and carted to Amesbury for the manufacture of clay tobacco pipes.
 To the south you can see the solar farm on East Codford Down.
-Shortly after the summit of Clay Pit Hill, marked by an underground reservoir gurgling away beneath a drain cover in the undergrowth to your left, you reach a copse.
+Shortly after the triangulation point and summit of Clay Pit Hill, marked by an underground reservoir gurgling away beneath a drain cover in the undergrowth to your left, you reach a copse.
 The bridleway continues straight ahead (I returned this way later) but we turn left here, heading south along the road.

 It’s worth pausing at this point to take in the views all around.
 This area is intensively farmed but it still has a beauty about it.
 Whilst it was the middle of the day the scudding clouds created constantly changing patterns of light and shade on the land, diffusing the harsh sunlight.